If you’re a teacher looking for creative ways to assess students, then this post is for you.

 With a Think-Tac-Toe assessment, however, learners choose three tasks from any row, column, or diagonal to complete.

-Final Thoughts: Alternative Assessment Ideas for Learning
+Final Thoughts: Creative Summative Assessment Ideas

 Now you have a collection of creative ways to assess students of all ages.